FAFSA® Checklist: What Students Need

 Your StudentAid.gov Account

-You’ll need to create a StudentAid.gov account to access and fill out the 2024–25 FAFSA form.
+You’ll need to create a StudentAid.gov account to access and fill out the FAFSA form online.

 Your contributors will each need their own StudentAid.gov account too.
-“Contributor” is a new term on the 2024–25 FAFSA form—it refers to anyone (you, your spouse, your biological or adoptive parent, or your parent’s spouse) required to provide information on your FAFSA form.
+A contributor refers to anyone (you, your spouse, your biological or adoptive parent, or your parent’s spouse) required to provide information on your FAFSA form.

 As a student, you’ll be required to enter your Social Security number (SSN) to create a StudentAid.gov account unless you’re a citizen of the Freely Associated States.
-However, beginning with the 2024–25 FAFSA form, your contributors who don’t have an SSN can create a StudentAid.gov account to complete their section of your FAFSA form.
+However, if any other contributors don’t have an SSN, they can each create a StudentAid.gov account to complete their sections of your FAFSA form.

 Tip: You can find your SSN on your Social Security card.
 If you don’t have access to it or don’t know where it is, you can request a new or replacement Social Security card from the Social Security Administration.